telerik/reporting-docs/report-items/graph/chart-types/range.md

 	* `Y0`:	`=Sum(IIF(Fields.OrderDate.Year=2003, Fields.TotalDue, 0)) / 1000.0`

 	The above [Expressions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) set the range Value of our Range Area Chart to be the difference between years 2002 and 2003.

 	The TotalDue value is large, so we have also changed the areaSeries do display the value in thousands.

 1. Select the Graph Legend and set its `Style > Visible` to `False`.
-This way, we hide the legend to free some space for the Chart, as we have only one Series and it is not very informative.
+This way, we hide the legend to free some space for the Chart, as we have only one Series and the legend is not very informative.

-1. If the Categories that represend territory names in our example are still too long and wrap on a new line, you may either shorten the names, or increase Graph width.
+1. If the Category Labels that represend territory names in our example are still too long and wrap on a new line, you may either shorten the names, or increase Graph width.

 ## Creating Range Charts Manually